 Both diets start with an elimination component and require that you listen to your body for cues as you slowly reintroduce foods that are allowed on the “full” list.

 Both can be mishandled, meaning it is possible to not eat enough of the healing foods (fermented foods, bone broth, organ meats, seafood and lots of vegetables) and focus too much on “approved” baked goods, fruit, etc.

-Both eliminate processed foods permanently – processed foods having contributed to our current health crisis in the first place.
+Both eliminate processed foods permanently – processed foods have contributed to our current health crisis in the first place.
 They also both eliminate grains, most legumes, refined oils, & refined sweeteners.

 Both place an emphasis on working with diet first, before looking deeper into issues that may need targeted supplementation.